Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Experiments

 \subsection{Navier-Stokes equation}

-We test our method on the 2-d incompressible Navier-Stokes equation, \citep{crewsincompressibleNS}
+We test our method on the 2-d incompressible Navier-Stokes equation \citep{crewsincompressibleNS},

 given by the velocity field $v$ evolution subject to the constraint $\nabla \cdot v = 0$, which is the incompressibility condition, and given an initial velocity vector field $v_0$ and pressure field over grid $\Omega_x \subseteq \mathcal{X} \subset \mathbb{R}^2$.
 The vorticity $\phi = \nabla \times v$ serves as training data, where $\nabla \times$ denotes the curl.
 We learn the autoencoder mapping $[(\nabla \times v_0)]_z \times t \rightarrow \phi_t$, where $[\cdot]_z$ is the $z$-th coordinate over $\Omega_x$.
-Data for this experiment was constructed using a discontinuous Galerkin/Fourier spectral solver \citep{crewsincompressibleNS}.
+Data for this experiment was constructed using a discontinuous Galerkin/Fourier spectral solver \citep{crewsincompressibleNS} \citep{crewsnavierstokes}.

-We consider the special case of Ricci flow upon the $(n-1)$-sphere.
+We consider the special case of Ricci flow upon the $(d-1)$-sphere.
 Data for this experiment consisted of $80 \times 80$ meshes in $\mathbb{R}^2$, data of markedly higher dimensionality than in the previous experiments.
-A parameterization representation in $\mathbb{R}^2$ and an embedding in $\mathbb{R}^3$ were empirically found to be too modest in dimensionality to thoroughly encapsulate the data, and information was lost through such compression to accurately reconstruct solutions as well as provide prediction capacity.
-An encoding onto the $(n-1)$-sphere allows for a dimension increase in $\mathcal{U}$ and the embedding space $\mathbb{R}^d$ by a reduction in the numerical power needed.
-While the manifold still evolves under a closed form of Ricci flow, the fixed geometries do not harmonize with the PDE data as well as other geometries learned via training, but the latent expressivity is significant enough to make the evolving $(n-1)$-sphere preferable for a manifold.
+A parameterization representation in $\mathbb{R}^2$ and an embedding in $\mathbb{R}^3$ were empirically found too limiting through dimensionality to thoroughly represent the data, and information was lost through such compression to accurately reconstruct solutions as well as provide prediction capacity.
+An encoding onto the $(d-1)$-sphere allows for a dimension increase in $\mathcal{U}$ and the embedding space $\mathbb{R}^d$ by a reduction in the numerical power needed.
+While the manifold still evolves under a closed form of Ricci flow, the geometries are now fixed, but the latent expressivity is of enough importance to make the evolving $(d-1)$-sphere more suitable.